aws/karpenter-provider-aws/website/content/en/docs/Reference/_index.md

 <td>
 <em>(Optional)</em>
 <p>Zones constrains where nodes will be launched by the Provisioner.
 If
-unspecified, defaults to all zones in the region.</p>
+unspecified, defaults to all zones in the region.
+Cannot be specified if label &ldquo;topology.kubernetes.io/zone&rdquo; is specified.</p>
 </td>
 </tr>
 <tr>